Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: Experiments

 \section{Experiments}

-In this section, we demonstrate how models can benefit from soft labels.
+In this section, we provide empirical evidence of the benefits of using soft labels.
 In particular, using QUBIQ \cite{QUBIQMenze2020}, which contains multi-rater information, we show that models trained with averaged annotation maps can significantly surpass those trained with majority votes and random selections.
-Leveraging LiTS \cite{LiTSBilicMIA2023} and KiTS \cite{KiTSHellerMIA2021}, we illustrate the synergy with LS and KD.
+Leveraging LiTS \cite{LiTSBilicMIA2023} and KiTS \cite{KiTSHellerMIA2021}, we illustrate the synergistic effects of integrating LS and KD with DMLs.